This wonderfully chunky no bean chili is ready in just 30 minutes, and it's as flavorful as if you've cooked it for hours!

 - 2 tablespoons chili powder

-- In a small bowl, with a fork, mix together the seasoning ingredients to create a thick paste.
+- In a small bowl, use a fork to mix the cumin, paprika, oregano, chili powder, cayenne, tomato paste, and fresh garlic, creating a thick paste.

-- Heat the the oil in a large, heavy-bottomed skillet over medium-high heat, about 3 minutes.
-Add the onion, bell peppers, beef and one teaspoon kosher salt and cook, stirring to break up the meat, about 7 minutes, or until vegetables are soft and meat is browned.
+- Heat the oil in a large, heavy-bottomed skillet over medium-high heat for about 3 minutes.
+Add the onion, beef, and ½ teaspoon of kosher salt.
+Cook, stirring to break up the meat, for about 7 minutes, or until the onions are soft and the meat is browned.

-- Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring to mix it into the beef and vegetables, one more minute.
+- Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring to mix it into the beef and onions, for one more minute.

-- Add the beef stock, tomatoes, bay leaf, the remaining salt and the black pepper.
+- Add the beef stock, tomatoes, bay leaf, the remaining salt, and the black pepper.
+Lightly mash the diced tomatoes while stirring them into the mixture.
 Bring to a boil.

-- Reduce heat to medium-low and simmer, covered, 20 minutes, stirring occasionally.
+- Reduce the heat to medium-low and simmer the chili uncovered for 20 minutes, stirring occasionally.

-- Garnish the no bean chili with your favorite toppings, such as red onions, scallions, sour cream, shredded cheddar and guacamole.
+- Garnish the chili with your favorite toppings, such as diced red onions, chopped scallions, sour cream, shredded cheddar, and guacamole.
+Serve immediately.